top of page

 E-Act Shenley School visit

-On Thursday, I visited Shenley Academy in Bartley Green, I spoke with staff including Headteacher Mr Rahman to hear about the fantastic work he's been doing since starting at the school last year.
+On Thursday, I visited Shenley Academy in Bartley Green, I spoke with staff including Headteacher Mr Rahman to hear about the improvements in the school, since he started his role last year.

-I also met with the student council, speaking about my role as an MP and improvements they'd like to see in their community.
+I also met with the student council, speaking about my role as an MP and the impact of changes.
+It was great to hear about the statutory guidance on phones in schools is adhered to along with pushing aspirations and opening up opportunities.

 Meeting with Integrated Care Board